WordPress/phpdoc-parser/README.md

 # WP Parser

 WP-Parser is the parser for creating the new code reference at [developer.wordpress.org](http://developer.wordpress.org/reference).
-It parses the inline documentation and produces custom post types in WordPress.
+It parses the inline documentation and produces custom post type entries in WordPress.

 We are currently looking for contributors to help us complete the work on the parser.